hcguersoy/cleanreg/README.md

 ## History

-* v0.8 - Migration to Python 3 and Github Actions
+* v0.8.0 - Finally find the time to migrate to Python 3 and Github Actions.
+This comes this many changes in the code and the surrounding build system.
+Support for `linux\arm64` added.
 * v0.7.1 - Added a `--skip-tls-verify` attribute (_unreleased_)
 * v0.7 - This is a release which breaks some stuff (configuration file is now yaml based), adding new options for keeping images (e.g. `--since`, `--regex`) (thanks to @JulianSauer for his [PR10](https://github.com/hcguersoy/cleanreg/pull/10))
 * v0.6 - add `-cf` flag which allows to clean up all repos in a registry (thanks @kekru for his PR)